Back To Top

 Almost £400 is a very high price tag

 With innovative technology, Dyson's hair tools are some of the most expensive styling devices on the market.
-While testing, we found the Corrale effect – which gives this particular styler its name – a little unusual, but very clever.
+While testing, I found the Corrale effect – which gives this particular styler its name – a little unusual, but very clever.
 Though the straightener is gliding smoothly over your hair, the process feels a little like it’s snagging (but don’t panic, it isn’t).
 This feeling is simply the plates gathering and aligning the hair for the perfect smooth finish.
-Its innovative technology straightened our tester's hair in as just one or two passes, making for a fast styling experience with lasting results.
+Its innovative technology straightened my hair in just one or two passes, making for a fast styling experience with lasting results.

-The Dyson Corrale is also the most expensive cordless model in this guide by quite some way, with a price tag that's just shy of £400.
-Needless to say, this is more than most pairs of straighteners cost generally, not just cordless ones.
-If the cost isn’t prohibitive, only you can decide if you're prepared to spend that much, but for cool technology this is a good pair of straighteners that works both with and without a cable.
+The Dyson Corrale is also the most expensive cordless model in this guide by quite some way, with an almost £400 price tag.
+It goes without saying that this is more than most other straighteners cost generally, let alone cordless ones.
+If you have the budget, only you can decide if you're prepared to spend that much.
+But for its unique technology, this is a good pair of straighteners that works both with and without a cable.

 See our full Dyson Corrale review for a detailed look at this cordless model